ekmolloy/stamps-tutorial/tutorial.md

 ```
 **Note: that the above spaces need to be tabs!**

-Examining the [cladogram](images/rumino-cladogram.pdf), we can notice that GEQJ1S112HNELY was placed further away from the root than the GEQJ1S112HF5CU, which was placed sister to Saccharofermentans accetigenes -- however based on the [branch length](images/rumino-phylogeny.pdf) GEQJ1S112HF5CU may not necessarily have very high sequence identity to Saccharofermentans accetigenes.
+Examining the [cladogram](images/rumino-cladogram.pdf), we can notice that GEQJ1S112HNELY was placed further away from the root than the GEQJ1S112HF5CU, which was placed sister to Saccharofermentans acetigenes -- however based on the [branch length](images/rumino-phylogeny.pdf) GEQJ1S112HF5CU may not necessarily have very high sequence identity to Saccharofermentans accetigenes.
 Branch lengths can also be very short, see placement of the query sequence GEQJ1SS112HN8VO on the Heliobacterium reference package [here](https://github.com/ekmolloy/stamps-tutorial/blob/master/images/helio-phylogeny.pdf).

 Use the [alignment file from SEPP](sepp/out/SEPP-RDP-RUMINO-READS_alignment.fasta.gz) to compare the read GEQJ1S112HF5CU to the reference sequence Saccharofermentans_accetigenes_1
 ```
 grep -A1 "GEQJ1S112HF5CU" SEPP-RDP-RUMINO-READS_alignment.fasta > SEPP-RDP-RUMINO-READS_subset.fasta
-grep -A1 "Saccharofermentans_accetigenes_1" SEPP-RDP-RUMINO-READS_alignment.fasta >> SEPP-RDP-RUMINO-READS_subset.fasta
+grep -A1 "Saccharofermentans_acetigenes_1" SEPP-RDP-RUMINO-READS_alignment.fasta >> SEPP-RDP-RUMINO-READS_subset.fasta
 ```
 by visualizing the multiple sequence alignment.
 Download the fasta file onto your personal computer, for example, by opening a new terminal and typing
 ```